pushkarpurs/Chat-Room/README.md

 9. Do NOT BEGIN with the ':' character
 10. To EXIT the room enter ':Exit'
 11. To send a FILE enter ':File <FILENAME>'
-12. Ensure the FILE is in the SAME DIRECTORY as the CLIENT program sending it
+12. Ensure the FILE is in the SAME DIRECTORY or a DAUGHTER DIRECTORY to the CLIENT program sending it
 13. Ensure CLIENTS are present in DIFFERENT DIRECTORIES to prevent reading and writing the same file
 14. Switch between messaging EVERYONE ':Dm All' and a SINGLE CLIENT ':Dm <ALIAS>'

+The recieved file is appended with 2 and the buffered file is appended with 1 this is done to ensure that testing is easier. we can execute all the programs in the same directory without having to read to and write from the same file simultaneously